 In addition to facing possible fines and prison, defendants can have their medical licenses suspended or revoked.

 In this article, our Las Vegas criminal defense attorneys answer frequently-asked-questions about health care fraud in Nevada:

 1. What is health care fraud in Nevada?

 An NRS 686A.2815 violation is when doctors or their staff deliberately swindle health insurance companies out of money they did not earn.1

 Example: Oncologist Dr. Smith treats his patient John with a standard form of chemotherapy.
-But Dr. Smith deliberately bills John’s insurance company United Healthcare for a more expensive type of chemotherapy.
-(This type of fraudulent billing for pricier procedures is called upcoding.)
-Since Dr. Smith is intentionally trying to get United Healthcare to pay him more money than he is owed, Dr. Smith could be convicted of health insurance fraud in Las Vegas.
+But Dr. Smith deliberately bills John’s insurance program United Healthcare for a more expensive type of medical service covered by John’s health plan.
+(This type of fraudulent medical records billing for pricier procedures is called upcoding.)
+Since Dr. Smith is intentionally trying to get United Healthcare to pay him more money than he has eligibility for, Dr. Smith could be convicted of health insurance fraud in Las Vegas.

 Dr. Smith in the above example would still be criminally liable if United Healthcare catches the fraud before they overpay.
 A defendant may be convicted of fraud whether or not the victim loses any money.
 Nor does it matter whether the insurer is private or government-funded.